Top Gear challenges: Build a train

 The presenters believed that train travel in the UK was too expensive and that the main reason was that trains were expensive to build.
 They converted a 1990 5.3 V12 Jaguar XJS to work on the railway, before building carriages from old caravans for the varying classes of passenger (first, second, "scum") and a buffet car using wheels from Permanent Way trollies.
 The Jaguar was unable to pull the four "carriages" due to their weight and the Jaguar's rear-wheel-drive.
 The presenters split into two teams, with Clarkson taking the Jaguar and promising to build a "Train GTI", later referred to as the "TGV12", and Hammond and May converting a four-wheel-drive 2001 Audi S8 to pull the existing carriages.

 The presenters (with their respective creations) then raced from "just outside Leicester" (Leicester North) to "near Loughborough" (Loughborough Central) on the Great Central Railway with railway experts as passengers.
-Clarkson won the race despite getting caught behind Hammond and May at times and almost colliding with No. 10119 Margaret Ethel-Thomas Alfred Naylor after attempting to 'overtake' the caravan train.
+Clarkson won the race despite getting caught behind Hammond and May at times and almost colliding with the No. 10119 Margaret Ethel-Thomas Alfred Naylor train after attempting to 'overtake' the caravan train.
 Meanwhile, the buffet car on Hammond's and May's train had caught fire, and after stopping short of Loughborough, the "scum class" carriage was hit and destroyed by passing diesel locomotive D123 Leicestershire and Derbyshire Yeomanry.